Dpontika/Java-OOP-Projects/Composition - Inheritance - Specialization/Lab_05.3/README.md

 A Java application that models different employee types in a company hierarchy with specialized salary calculations for each role, showcasing how object-oriented principles

 enable code reuse and extensibility in business applications.

-##### **Features**
+### **Features**

-&nbsp;   Hierarchical Employee Structure: Multi-level inheritance from base Employee to specialized roles
+    Hierarchical Employee Structure: Multi-level inheritance from base Employee to specialized roles

-&nbsp;   Polymorphic Salary Calculations: Same method call produces different results based on employee type
+    Polymorphic Salary Calculations: Same method call produces different results based on employee type

-&nbsp;   Multiple Employee Types: Support for hourly, salaried, and managerial staff with unique compensation rules
+    Multiple Employee Types: Support for hourly, salaried, and managerial staff with unique compensation rules

-&nbsp;   Comprehensive Reporting: Individual employee details, payroll summaries, and organizational statistics
+    Comprehensive Reporting: Individual employee details, payroll summaries, and organizational statistics

-&nbsp;   Extensible Design: Easy to add new employee types without modifying existing code
+    Extensible Design: Easy to add new employee types without modifying existing code

-##### **Classes**
+### **Classes**